|Values are valid only on day of printing.|

 Genotyping patients who prefer not to have venipuncture done

 Following primary metabolism by the phase I enzymes (by oxidation, reduction, dealkylation, and cleavage in the intestines and liver), many drugs and their metabolites are further modified for excretion by a group of conjugative, phase II enzymes.
-One of these phase II enzymes, uridine diphosphate-glycuronosyl transferase 1A1 (UGT1A1), is responsible for bilirubin conjugation with glucuronic acid.
-This renders the bilirubin water soluble and permits excretion of the bilirubin-glucuronide conjugates in urine.
+One of these phase II enzymes, uridine diphosphate-glycuronosyl transferase 1A1 (UGT1A1), is responsible for phase II conjugation of certain drugs, like irinotecan.
+UGT1A1 is additionally responsible for glucuronide conjugation of bilirubin, which renders the bilirubin water soluble and permits excretion of the bilirubin-glucuronide conjugates in urine.
+Reduced UGT1A gene transcription due to variation in the number of thymine-adenine (TA) repeats in the TATA box of the gene promoter results in reduced enzymatic activity and an increased risk for adverse outcomes in response to drugs metabolized by UGT1A1.
+Such TA repeat variants are also associated with Gilbert syndrome (unconjugated hyperbilirubinemia).

 An interpretive report will be provided.